Nagorno-Karabakh: Russian helicopter 'shot down' over Armenia | DW | 09.11.2020

 The incident comes as Armenia, a Russian ally, and Azerbaijan continue to fight over the disputed territory of Nagorno-Karabakh, which is within Azerbaijan's territory by law but has been under the control of local ethnic Armenian forces since 1994.

-The crash reportedly occurred near the Nakhchivan Autonomous Republic, some 70 kilometers (43 miles) from the border to Nagorno-Karabakh.
+The crash reportedly occurred near the border with Nakhchivan Autonomous Republic, some 70 kilometers (43 miles) from the border to Nagorno-Karabakh.

 Armenian authorities said the helicopter had crashed "in a gorge" near the village of Yeraskh.